University of Albany, Rockefeller College of Public Affairs & Policy, Department of Public Administration and Policy

 Marijn Janssen if full professor in “ICT and Governance” and is head of the Information and Communication Technology research group of the Technology, Policy and Management Faculty of Delft University of Technology.

 His research is focused on ICT-architecting in situations in which multiple public and private organizations need to collaborate, in which ICT plays an enabling role, there are various ways to proceed, and socio-technical solutions are constrained by organizational realities and political wishes.
 He was part of more than 8 EU and NWO funded project.
 He is Co-Editor-in-Chief of Government Information Quarterly and associate editor of Decision Support Systems and editorial member of Information Systems Frontiers.
 In his career he received more than 15 best paper awards.
 He is a frequently asked as a keynote speaker.
 He was ranked as one of the leading e-government researchers in a survey in 2009, 2014 and 2016 and published over 500 refereed publications.
-He was rank by Apolitical as one of the 100 most influential people in the Digital Government in 2018 and 2019.
+He was ranked by Apolitical as one of the 100 most influential people in the Digital Government in 2018 and 2019.-

 National University of Ireland, Insight Center for Data Analytics, Galway, Ireland